 Full-time: Fellows who will devote their full-time effort to the clinical training program will receive a stipend based on the PGY-4 salary level for their training institution in addition to funds to cover fringe benefits as a percentage of the stipend.

-Half-time: Fellows who will devote 50% of their effort to the clinical training program will receive a pro-rated stipend in addition to funds to cover a percentage of their fringe benefits if applicable.
+Half-time: Fellows who will devote 50% of their effort to the clinical training program will receive a pro-rated stipend based on the PGY-4 salary level for their training institution in addition to funds to cover a percentage of their fringe benefits if applicable.

 Malpractice insurance is not covered by this grant.

-A stipend of up to $5,000 is provided to offset institutional administrative costs and to support additional educational opportunities for the fellow.
+An additional $5,000 is paid to the institution for institutional administrative costs and to support additional educational opportunities for the fellow.

 Fellowship Eligibility & Criteria